Stand there. Go on, just stand there, on your phone, reading whatever-the-shit while I do all the work. Please. Continue. No really, please.

 We’re a scaling business with a diverse portfolio (here’s what we learned in 2018).
 We recruit generalists, in the main, to ensure that any slack in our resource can be directed to another project.
 And like most businesses, we pay third parties for their specialism: Our accountants, a few consultants.

 There’s a venomous temptation to imagine what these people – and their skill – could do in our business if they were here every day.
 The holes they may fill; the assistance and advice that they could offer; the value they would bring that would otherwise be lost to this professional fantasy and our all-to-real unskilled patchwork.

 Seeing your childhood crush again.
 Never having to get up for work.
 Leaving Europe.
 Some fantasies are best left unfulfilled.

 Nobody with a specialism, a mastered skill, wants to work on their craft half the time and suffer the indignities of generalism for the remainder.
 Skill needs replenishing, minds developing.
 Skilled people need leaders and coaches and further investment into their craft.

-Few departments transition from needing zero, permanent skilled people one day, and the infinite increase of a single addition the next.
-Even when this is the case, businesses should consider their runway to teams of 2 or 3 or 4 – teams that warrant a technically adept manager, varied levels of skill and execution and support, and develop in-house redundancy – before committing.
+Few departments transition from needing zero, permanent skilled people one day, and the infinite improvement of a single, skilled addition the next.
+Even when this is the case, businesses should consider their runway to teams of 2 or 3 or 4 – teams that warrant a technically adept manager, varying levels of skill and execution and support, and develop in-house redundancy – before committing.

 Agencies, consultancies and other third parties exist for this reason; to provide skill and expertise where effort cannot and will not suffice.